rusi-ns/rusi-ns-web/wp-content/plugins/http-headers/README.txt

 == Screenshots ==

-1. The first screenshot shows up the settings page where you can adjust the security headers.
+1. This screenshot shows up the dashboard where you can see a brief preview of headers current values.
-2. The second screenshot shows up the settings page where you can adjust the CORS headers.
+2. This screenshot shows up the settings page where you can adjust the security headers.
-3. The third screenshot shows up the response headers of your webpage.
+3. This screenshot shows up the response headers returned by the web server.

 == Upgrade Notice ==

 Updates are on they way, so stay tuned at [@DimitarIvanov](https://twitter.com/DimitarIvanov)

 == Changelog ==

+= 1.3.0 =
+*Release Date - 3rd June, 2017*

+* Added support of Content-Security-Policy header
+* Added dashboard

 = 1.2.0 =
 *Release Date - 28th April, 2017*